Bernardo-MG/cookiecutter-python-library/README.rst

 Documentation
 -------------

+Documentation sources are included with the project, and used to generate the documentation sites:

-Check the `latest docs`_ for the most current version of the documentation.
+- The `latest docs`_ are always generated for the latest release, kept in the 'master' branch
+- The `development docs`_ are generated from the latest code in the 'develop' branch

 You can also create the documentation from the source files, kept in the 'docs' folder, with the help of Sphinx.
 For this use the makefile, or the make.bat